ENNAJIHYassin/Proba-V/README.md

 ## Requirements:

-    You will need the following to run the above:
+    You will need the following:
     Python 3.6
     tensorflow 1.12.0
     keras 2.2.4